Code-Institute-Submissions/MSP1_art_club/README.md

 - As an interested art viewer, would like to see examples of artists work.

 - As an amateur artist or hobbyist, interested in joining fellow practisioners, would like to join as a member.
-- As a practising artist would like to see opporunities to exhibit my art or tutor fellow artists.
+- As a practising artist would like to see opportunities to exhibit my art or tutor fellow artists.

 - As a member, would like to seek opinions from fellow members of my art (critique), and be able to pass my critique.
 - As a member, would like to see a bulletin board for more general comments, additional information, and links to interesting articles.